Skip to main content

 We will review all applications received and compile a short-list.
 If you are to be considered for this course then you will be invited for an interview.

 All correspondence regarding the selection process will be sent via email, using the email address on the Clearing House application form.
+Successful candidates are notified by telephone as soon as possible after the interviews.
+Reserve list and unsuccessful candidates are notified by email in the first instance and general interview feedback is provided by email.

 If you are accepted on to the course you will be an employee of the NHS for the duration of your training.
-Trainees on our course will be employed by Somerset NHS Foundation Trust.
+Trainees on our course will be employed by Somerset NHS Foundation Trust

-You will receive salary support paid at Band 6 of the Agenda for Change pay scale.
+You will receive salary support paid at Band 6 of the Agenda for Change pay scale

 Any offer of a place will be conditional upon satisfactory completion of pre-employment checks, including an Enhanced Disclosure and Barring Service (DBS) check and an Occupational Health check, both carried out by Somerset NHS Foundation Trust.